 Rockcreek Residence – Interior Design Elements

-Stunning custom drapery treatments are showcased in this residential interior design project for a home in Rockcreek, a community north of Houston, Texas.
+We used a stunning, custom drapery treatment for this residential interior design project – a home in Rockcreek, a community north of Houston, Texas.

 To view more custom drapery treatments, click here.

 Images of Rockcreek Residence – residential interior design

 Drapery is a general word referring to cloths or textiles (Old French draperie, from Late Latin drappus).
 It may refer to cloth used for decorative purposes – such as around windows – or to the trade of retailing cloth, originally mostly for clothing, formerly conducted by drapers.

 In art history, drapery refers to any cloth or textile depicted, which is usually mostly clothing.
 The schematic depiction of the folds and woven patterns of loose-hanging clothing on the human form, with ancient prototypes, was reimagined as an adjunct to the female form by Greek vase-painters and sculptors of the earliest fifth century and has remained a major source of stylistic formulas in sculpture and painting, even after the Renaissance adoption of tighter-fitting clothing styles.
 After the Renaissance, large cloths with no very obvious purpose are often used decoratively, especially in portraits in the grand manner; these are also known as draperies.